kushkushal439/Mahou---The-video-editor/README.md

 - install the requirements by running the command: pip install requirements.txt
 - Finally run python app.py

-Or you can access the fully deployed app at mahou.onrender.com
+Or you can access the [fully deployed app here](https://mahou.onrender.com).